melanie-taprogge/Leo-III-lambdapi-examples/readme.md

 This repository contains examples demonstrating the ongoing work on the integration of the higher‑order logic automated theorem prover [Leo‑III](https://github.com/leoprover/Leo-III) with the Dedukti framework through output proofs that are verifiable using the interactive proof assistant [Lambdapi](https://github.com/Deducteam/lambdapi).
 The encodings and examples presented here are part of ongoing research described in the unpublished paper *Formal Verification of Proofs from Automated Theorem Provers for Higher-Order Logic*.

 This repository provides an overview and example applications of all of the encodings derived in the project so far.
-Some of the rules listed here have since been integrated into the Lambdapi standard library (for instance, the rules shown here in `simpRules.lp` are now included in `propExt.lp`, and the rules in `literalLevelOperations` and `multiND.lp` make up the standard library files `Disj.lp` and `Conj.lp`).
+Some of the rules listed here have since been integrated into the Lambdapi standard library (for instance, the rules shown here in `simpRules.lp` are now included in `propExt.lp`, and the rules in `Disj.lp` and `Conj.lp` make up the standard library files with the corresponding names `Disj.lp` and `Conj.lp`).
 Rules that are not part of the standard library but are used in our encodings live in the companion library [Leo-III-lambdapi-lib](https://github.com/Deducteam/Leo-III-lambdapi-lib).
 This repository complements them with theoretical encodings of rules for which the automated encoding is not yet implemented in Leo‑III’s Lambdapi output.
 All encodings of the *full* EP calculus are collected in `epCalculus.lp`.

 ## Repository Structure